tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 [ACK]                  -------->                          | Flight 2 |
                                                           +----------+
 ~~~
-{: #dtls-post-handshake-ticket title="Message flights for the new session ticket message"}
+{: #dtls-post-handshake-ticket title="Message flights for the NewSessionTicket message"}

-Note: The application data sent by the client is not included in the
-timeout and retransmission calculation.

 ## Timeout and Retransmission